 The Crazy Drivers on Interstates

-I get into the right lane and I accept the upcoming delays as a way of life for RV travelers, and I creep along with the truck drivers, who tend to do the same.
+I get into the right lane and I accept the upcoming delays as a way of life for RV travelers, and I creep along with the truck drivers, who tend to be doing the same.

-Meanwhile, these, what I can now call “crazies’ are hopping from the right lane to the left, and then back and then back, constantly hoping to get into the fastest lane of traffic.
+Meanwhile, these, what I can now call “crazies" are hopping from the right lane to the left, and then back and then back, constantly hoping to get into the fastest lane of traffic.

 The experienced RV driver

 Me?
 I do what experience has taught me.
 I get into the right lane and I accept the upcoming delays as a way of life for RV travelers.

 When the Storm Ends but the Traffic is Barely Moving